-Welcome to Week 2 of the 2017 Fall (for all the northern hemisphere peeps) One Room Challenge.
+Welcome to Week 2 of the Fall (for all the northern hemisphere peeps) One Room Challenge.
 If you are not familiar with it, this is where design bloggers completely transform a space in just six weeks.

-After much sorting and decluttering of the contents of this room (including furniture), it is now ready to be turned into a happy, relaxing and functional space!
-For both parents and kids!
+After much sorting and decluttering of the contents of this room (including furniture), it is now ready to be turned into a happy, relaxing and functional space, for both parents and kids!

-And getting started on some of the pallet wood projects.
+Week 2 has been busy with research, decisions, CHANGING MY MIND AGAIN, more research… And getting started on some of the pallet wood projects.
 Can’t wait to share those with you in the next few weeks!

 As Melissa Boyer shares about her cute storage ottoman find below, “It has proved to be a fantastic purchase for us!
 My kids can easily get toys in & out of it… In addition, it can easily be moved around to the main sitting area if extra seating is ever needed.”

 Consider using baskets or boxes within the space to contain smaller like items or designate drawers to different groups of toys.

-3. Coffee Table
+3. Toy Storage Underneath Coffee Table

 Best options are a shelf underneath or several drawers.
 If you have items that don’t get accessed frequently, even a chest with a top that opens up would be great for hidden storage.

-4. Behind The Sofa
+4. Behind The Sofa Toy Storage

-Pull the couch away from the wall a bit and use that space for shelving to store toys in tubs or baskets.
+Such a clever idea to pull the couch away from the wall a bit and use that space for shelving to store toys in tubs or baskets.
 Just make sure it’s not obvious when first walking into the room.

 5. Baskets And Storage Cubes

 Toys are easily accessible for kids to play with and more importantly, pack away.
-Yet when it is time for little ones to go bed, all those bright primary colours are no where to be seen.
-Pretty decor and kids’ toys really can co-exist together!
+Yet when it is time for little ones to go bed, all those bright primary colors are no where to be seen!

 Here’s a great example of how one family has used a storage cube as a multi-functional piece of furniture in their living room.

-6. Window Seat
+6. Toy Storage Built Into A Window Seat

 A built-in window seat or bench can be a really useful addition to a living area, especially if it has a bay window.
-Not only can it provide a quiet reading nook, but it can include lots of space to hide the kids’ toys.
-Love this example of a narrow bench with drawers in this living room!
-Functional and pretty!
+Not only can it provide a quiet reading nook, but it can include lots of space to store toys in the living room.

-7. Underneath The Couch
+7. Toy Storage Underneath The Couch